thomlom/blog/content/blog/vscode-shortcuts-boost-productivity/index.md

 date: "2020-01-02"
 cover: "./cover.jpg"
 next: /test-react-testing-library/
-description: "Did you ever wanted to write code like a pro?
-To move chunks of code back and forth easily?
-Access whatever you want in the blink of an eye?
-Well, I did."
+description: "Mastering the shortcuts of your code editor is a great way to increase your productivity.
+Let's see how you can leverage the power of VS Code shortcuts to make you write code like a pro."
 ---

 **Did you ever wanted to write code like a pro?** To move chunks of code back and forth easily?
 Access whatever you want in the blink of an eye?
 Well, I did.